datboyblu3/HackTheBox_Studies/HTB-Academy/9-Linux Privilege Escalation/Linux Internals-based Privilege Escalation/Python Library Hijacking.md

 The file `mem_status.py` has the SUID bit set.
 We can also read the contents and execute the script.

-Viewing the file, I see it's being called by psutil which is imported. psutil is also calling the `virtual_memory()`
+Viewing the file, I see it's being called by psutil which is imported. psutil is also calling the function `virtual_memory()`
 ```
 #!/usr/bin/env python3
 import psutil